xyzzy/bezeye/Compare.md

-# Comparing side-by-side true-colour against SCQ colour reduction
+# Comparing side-by-side 24bit-colour against SCQ colour reduction

-Below is a list of side-by-side comparisons between the 840x472 true-colour and different SCQ settings.
+Below is a list of side-by-side comparisons between the 840x472 24bit-colour and different SCQ settings.
 Upto 16 colours use a 5x5 grid to calculate averages, 32 and 64 colours uses a 3x3 grid.

-Down-left of diagonal is the true-colour and upper-right the palette version.
+Down-left of diagonal is the 24bit-colour and upper-right the palette version.

 Clicking on the image opens the accompanying animated GIF.